BaherTamer/BaherTamer/README.md

 <!-- Bio Section -->
 ## __🪴 Bio__

 Hello, world!
 My name is Baher.
-I live in cairo, Egypt.
-Currently I'm studying at faculty of computers and artificial intelligence under major of computer science and minor of information system.
+I live in Cairo, Egypt.
+Currently, I'm studying at faculty of computers and artificial intelligence under major of computer science and minor of information systems.

 <br>